UST-QuAntiL/QuantME-UseCases/2025-icse/README.md

 [![IMAGE ALT TEXT HERE](TODO)](TODO)

+A table with the runtime evaluation can be found [here](https://github.com/UST-QuAntiL/QuantME-UseCases/blob/master/2025-icse/evaluation-data/runtime-evaluation.xlsx).

+An overview of the patterns, their categorization, as well as the corresponding paper they were published in can be found [here](https://github.com/UST-QuAntiL/QuantME-UseCases/blob/master/2025-icse/PatternCategories.md)

 The use case utilizes the following components:

 * [Quantum Workflow Modeler](https://github.com/PlanQK/workflow-modeler): A graphical BPMN modeler to define, transform, and deploy quantum workflows.